splunk/splunk-operator/docs/PremiumApps.md

 ```

 ##### splunkdConnectionTimeout
-Increasing the value of splunkdConnectionTimeout in web.conf will help ensure that all API calls made by the installer script will not timeout and prevent installation from succeeding.
+Increasing the value of splunkdConnectionTimeout in the web.conf will help ensure that all API calls made by the installer script will not timeout and prevent the installation from succeeding.
 ```yaml
   defaults: |-
     splunk: